garrandall/popular-music-data/tracks/love-like-this-faith-evans.md

 Baby, try to understand
 I'll be crazy if you leave (Crazy)
-'Cause you compliment my style (Ooh)
+'Cause you compliment my style (Oh)
 And I like the way you walk, and the sexy things you talk (The way you walk, the way you talk)
 You don't know just what you do to me